SERVICE · AGENTIC WORKFLOW

 Gradual, canary rollout

 New workflows never flip straight to full autonomy.
-We start at 5% of traffic—agent handling, humans reviewing—then scale to 25%, 50%, 100%, with clear pass criteria at each stage.
+We start at 5% of traffic, agent handling and humans reviewing, then scale to 25%, 50%, 100%, with clear pass criteria at each stage.
 Any anomaly rolls the workflow back a level or returns it to manual on the spot.

 03

-Every run records the complete trail: what came in, which data it cited, which rule it applied, why it decided as it did, and whether it auto-completed or escalated.
-Any case can be replayed and traced—enough to satisfy internal audit, compliance, and complaint investigations.
+Every run records what came in, which data it cited, which rule it applied, why it decided as it did, and whether it auto-completed or escalated.
+Any case can be replayed, enough to satisfy internal audit, compliance, and complaint investigations.

 04